Saturday, January 18, 2014

 How to use the Finnish verbs 'nähdä', 'naida', 'näyttää' and 'näkyä'

 If you don't have time to read the whole post, here's the idea in a nutshell: Pay very close attention to the pronunciation of näin, if you want to say I saw.
-It is awkwardly close to nain, which means I had sex
+It is awkwardly close to nain, which means I had sex.
+If you not sure how to pronounce, it, say siellä oli instead.
+It means there was / were.

 A classic mistake:

-• Minä nain poroja. - I had sex with reindeer.
+• Minä nain kavereita. - I had sex with friends.

-• Minä näin poroja. - I saw reindeer.
+• Minä näin kavereita. - I saw friends.

 Nähdä